Penny to a Million: Production

 Herb Wolf was the producer for Wolf Associates.
 Sponsors were Brown & Williamson Tobacco Corporation and W. A. Sheaffer Pen Company.
 Penny to a Million replaced Who Said That?, which Sheaffer had co-sponsored.
 Admiral, which was a co-sponsor of Who Said That?, chose not to back the new show.

-George Ansbro was the announcer for episodes that originated in New York; Jay Stewart announced those that originated in Los Angeles.
+Johnny Olson was the announcer for episodes that originated in New York; Jay Stewart announced those that originated in Los Angeles.

-Critical response

-A review in the trade publication Variety said that Penny to a Million "follows a familiar pattern" seen in other televised quiz shows.
-It called the program's premise "a clumsy format that builds no excitement and holds little interest."
-The review described Goodwin as "a smiling, affable host" who did not benefit from hosting the show and whose "quips fall far from the funnybone mark."
-It concluded that the sponsor "didn't make a change for the better" by putting Penny to a Million in place of Who Said That?.

 Episode status

 At least five episodes are known to exist, including the pilot.